 Friday, March 1 from 9 a.m. to 4 p.m. at Corey Union.

 Keynote speech by Dr. Colt M. St. Amand (he/they), Child/Family Psychologist and Physician, Gender Wellness Center Oneonta, New York.

 Register at reddragonnetwork.org/transaction.

 Past Conference Descriptions

-The 2023 conference will occur on Friday March 3, 2023.
+The 2023 conference occurred on Friday March 3, 2023.
 More information coming soon.

 The 2022 conference focused on how to support trans students, on our campus and in the world.
 Sessions included topics such as maintaining inclusion, queer social justice and our annual student panel.

 - Student Panel: 'What do you wish the world looked like?'

 Dr. Michelle L. Knaier is a queer scholar who researched, develops and advocates for queer multicultural social justice teacher education and K-12 curriculum.
 She is a Limited-term Lecturer at Purdue University within the Curriculum and Instruction Department's Curriculum Studies Program.
 Michelle also is a graduate of SUNY Cortland, holding a Master of Science in Education in Childhood Education, with an emphasis in Educational Technology; and a Bachelor in Science in Education in Elementary and Early Secondary Education, with an emphasis in Biology.
 She often reflects on her experience as a former middle and high school science teacher, as well as an active educator of multicultural education, while incorporating critical theories into her autoethnographic research on queer(ing) curriculum.